MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ## Device and gateway layer

 This architecture layer includes the immediate physical space around the device and gateway that allows physical access or peer-to-peer digital access.
-Many industrial companies use the [Purdue model](https://en.wikipedia.org/wiki/Purdue_Enterprise_Reference_Architecture) included in the ISA 95 standard to ensure their process control networks (PCNs) both protect their limited network bandwidth and provide real-time deterministic behavior.
+Many industrial companies use the [Purdue model](https://en.wikipedia.org/wiki/Purdue_Enterprise_Reference_Architecture) included in the ISA 95 standard to ensure their process control networks both protect their limited network bandwidth and provide real-time deterministic behavior.
 The Purdue model provides an extra layer of defense-in-depth methodology.

 ### Strong device identity